vkuzo/quant_cast_bench/quant_cast_bench/quant_cast_gold/README.md

 to supply the backward quantized gemms with the operands in the right orientation.
 There are two considerations here:

-1. `input.t() -> f` is not tile invariant, as it is a global axis flip.
-Note that we **can** express an equivalent transform with a transpose inside a tile invariant `f` coupled with transposing the tile positions in the output tensor.
+1. the `input.t()` operation is not tile invariant, as it is a global axis flip.
+Note that we **can** express an equivalent transform with a composition of an (a) in-tile transpose and (b) transposing the tile positions in the output tensor.

-   Example: producing `input.t()` of a 4x4 matrix (numbers are source positions), tiled into 2x2 tiles, with a pointwise `f` (shown as identity, so only the transpose bookkeeping matters).
+   Example: `input.t()` of a 4x4 matrix (numbers are source positions), tiled into 2x2 tiles.

    ```text
    input:              goal (input.t()):